jfMoller/BallGame/README.md

 # Ballgame_OOP-variant
-#OOP practice; focusing on modules, inheritance and polymorphism
+#game project as OOP practice; focusing on modules, inheritance and polymorphism
-#currently adding prototype UI
+#currently using a prototype UI